svekeman/www-greenitglobe/www.greenitglobe.com/content/home/usecases_box.md

 block1_link = "solutions/surveillance-storage"

 block2_title = "Converged Infrastructure"
-block2_text = "The total cost of ownership for an IT environment is driven down with at least 80% from making 90% of existing IT layers obsolete." block2_link = "solutions/server-virtualization"
+block2_text = "The total cost of ownership for your IT is driven down with at least 80% from making 90% of existing IT layers obsolete." block2_link = "solutions/server-virtualization"

 block3_title = "Big Data Analytics"